 Our advice is that it depends what allergy tests you have had.
 If you have been tested for specific nuts, your doctor or allergist will be able to advise whether it is possible to include certain nuts in your diet.
 If you do eat specific nuts, it is usually advisable to do so at home so you can better control any risk of cross-contamination.
 Eating nuts from the shells can avoid the risk of cross-contamination from other types of nut.

 If you have not been tested for specific nuts, then we believe in playing safe – avoiding all nuts – until you are able to be tested.

 Oils and derivatives

-Derivatives of cashew are permitted in cosmetics and toiletries.
-Most commonly found in foundation make-up, shampoos, lotions and scalp creams.
-The terms to watch out for on the label are Anacardium occidentale extract and Anacardium occidentale nut oil.
+Derivatives of cashew nuts are permitted in cosmetics and toiletries including foundation make-up, shampoos, lotions and scalp creams.
+The term to watch out for in the label is the Latin name Anacardium occidentale.

-This article has been reviewed by Dr Andy Clark, Consultant in Paediatric Allergy, Cambridge University Hospitals; and Dr Adam Fox, Consultant Children’s Allergist and Clinical Lead, Evelina London.
+The content of this fact sheet has been peer-reviewed by Dr Andy Clark, Consultant in Paediatric Allergy, Cambridge University Hospitals.

 All the information we produce is evidence based or follows expert opinion and is checked by our expert Clinical and research reviewers.
 If you wish to know the sources we used in producing any of our information products, please let us know, and we will gladly supply details.